-We believe if we continue to have the confidence to not overreact to short-term factors, over the medium-term, we will build businesses that great people want to be a part of - segments and practices that attract great people, that support their ambitions and development and that allow them to build businesses and client relationships that, through the short-term headwinds and tailwinds, become sustainable, powerful, durable and resilient growth engines.
+While we achieved record revenues, Adjusted EBITDA and Adjusted EPS in 2022, it is our multi-year performance that we measure our success against.
+We believe if we continue to have the confidence to not overreact to short-term factors, over the medium term, we will build businesses that great people want to be a part of - segments and practices that attract great people, that support their ambitions and foster their professional development and that allow them to build businesses and client relationships that, through the short-term headwinds and tailwinds, become sustainable, powerful, durable and resilient growth engines.